grafana/mimir/docs/sources/blocks-storage/querier.md

     # CLI flag: -blocks-storage.tsdb.head-chunks-end-time-variance
     [head_chunks_end_time_variance: <float> | default = 0]

-    # The number of shards of series to use in TSDB (must be a power of 2).
+    # [advanced] The number of shards of series to use in TSDB (must be a power
-    # Reducing this will decrease memory footprint, but can negatively impact
+    # of 2).
+Reducing this will decrease memory footprint, but can negatively
-    # performance.
+    # impact performance.
     # CLI flag: -blocks-storage.tsdb.stripe-size
     [stripe_size: <int> | default = 16384]

-    # True to enable TSDB WAL compression.
+    # [advanced] True to enable TSDB WAL compression.
     # CLI flag: -blocks-storage.tsdb.wal-compression-enabled
     [wal_compression_enabled: <boolean> | default = false]

-    # TSDB WAL segments files max size (bytes).
+    # [advanced] TSDB WAL segments files max size (bytes).
     # CLI flag: -blocks-storage.tsdb.wal-segment-size-bytes
     [wal_segment_size_bytes: <int> | default = 134217728]

-    # True to flush blocks to storage on shutdown.
-If false, incomplete blocks
+    # [advanced] True to flush blocks to storage on shutdown.
+If false,
-    # will be reused after restart.
+    # incomplete blocks will be reused after restart.
     # CLI flag: -blocks-storage.tsdb.flush-blocks-on-shutdown
     [flush_blocks_on_shutdown: <boolean> | default = false]

-    # If TSDB has not received any data for this duration, and all blocks from
+    # [advanced] If TSDB has not received any data for this duration, and all
-    # TSDB have been shipped, TSDB is closed and deleted from local disk.
-If set
+    # blocks from TSDB have been shipped, TSDB is closed and deleted from local
-    # to positive value, this value should be equal or higher than
+    # disk.
+If set to positive value, this value should be equal or higher than
     # -querier.query-ingesters-within flag to make sure that TSDB is not closed
     # prematurely, which could cause partial query results.
 0 or negative value
     # disables closing of idle TSDB.
     # CLI flag: -blocks-storage.tsdb.close-idle-tsdb-timeout
     [close_idle_tsdb_timeout: <duration> | default = 13h]

-    # True to enable snapshotting of in-memory TSDB data on disk when shutting
+    # [advanced] True to enable snapshotting of in-memory TSDB data on disk when
-    # down.
+    # shutting down.
     # CLI flag: -blocks-storage.tsdb.memory-snapshot-on-shutdown
     [memory_snapshot_on_shutdown: <boolean> | default = false]

-    # The size of the write queue used by the head chunks mapper.
-Lower values
+    # [advanced] The size of the write queue used by the head chunks mapper.
-    # reduce memory utilisation at the cost of potentially higher ingest
+    # Lower values reduce memory utilisation at the cost of potentially higher
-    # latency.
+    # ingest latency.
     # CLI flag: -blocks-storage.tsdb.head-chunks-write-queue-size
     [head_chunks_write_queue_size: <int> | default = 1000000]

-    # Enables TSDB isolation feature.
-Disabling may improve performance.
+    # [advanced] Enables TSDB isolation feature.
+Disabling may improve
+    # performance.
     # CLI flag: -blocks-storage.tsdb.isolation-enabled
     [isolation_enabled: <boolean> | default = true]

-    # Max size - in bytes - of the in-memory series hash cache.
-The cache is
+    # [advanced] Max size - in bytes - of the in-memory series hash cache.
+The
-    # shared across all tenants and it's used only when query sharding is
+    # cache is shared across all tenants and it's used only when query sharding
-    # enabled.
+    # is enabled.
     # CLI flag: -blocks-storage.tsdb.series-hash-cache-max-size-bytes
     [series_hash_cache_max_size_bytes: <int> | default = 1073741824]

-    # limit the number of concurrently opening TSDB's on startup
+    # [advanced] limit the number of concurrently opening TSDB's on startup
     # CLI flag: -blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup
     [max_tsdb_opening_concurrency_on_startup: <int> | default = 10]
 ```